Interception of the Rex: Operational restriction

 The day after the rendezvous with the Rex, Chief of Staff General Malin Craig telephoned Andrews and issued an order that restricted all Air Corps aircraft to operating within 100 nmi of the coast.
-Arnold, Eaker, Olds, and Lt.
-Col. Carl Spaatz all believed that complaints from the Navy motivated the order.
-Spaatz, who personally answered the call, recorded that Andrews requested the order be issued in writing, but Arnold states he never saw a written order.
+Arnold, Eaker, Olds, and Lieutenant Colonel Carl Spaatz all believed that complaints from the Navy motivated the order.
+Spaatz, who personally answered the call, recorded that Andrews requested the order be issued in writing, but Arnold stated that he never saw a written order.

 Two Air Corps historians state that no evidence exists that the Navy was behind the order.
 One explained that Craig believed the Air Corps violated War Department policy on publicity, while the second asserted that Craig was unhappy about not being provided details of the mission before it was publicly announced, and thus issued the order to ensure full notification before granting exceptions to the restriction.
-Deputy chief of staff Embick made the claim that the restriction had been issued only as a safety measure.
-Greer, however, in his history of Air Corps doctrine, firmly attributes the restriction to the Navy, noting that in November 1938 it achieved a new modification of the Joint Action statement specifically granting it the authorization for long-range land-based flights that the Army was denied, and immediately prepared six major bases to conduct them.
+Deputy Chief of Staff Embick made the claim that the restriction had been issued only as a safety measure.
+Greer, however, in his history of Air Corps doctrine, firmly attributes the restriction to the Navy, noting that in November 1938 it achieved a new modification of the joint action statement specifically granting it the authorization for long-range land-based flights that the Army was denied, and immediately prepared six major bases to conduct them.
 A fourth historian, in a biography of Arnold, stated that the restriction had actually been promulgated on 1 September 1936, at the insistence of the Navy, but was not enforced by Craig until after the Rex incident.

 In any event, the restriction fomented further interservice enmity between the Air Corps and the Navy that did not abate until World War II.
 The Navy specifically included the 100 nmi limit in plans for joint maneuvers in 1939 that was deleted only after Andrews objected to Marshall, who had replaced Embick as deputy chief of staff.
 Emmons, who succeeded Andrews as commander of GHQ Air Force, complained in his "Report on Annual Tactical Inspection", dated 28 July 1939, that because of the operational restriction, navigation training in the Air Corps had suffered.